wolfcms/wolfcms/readme.txt

 ## About

-Wolf CMS began as fork of Wolf CMS.
+Wolf CMS began as a fork of Frog CMS.
 This product has been made available under the terms of the GNU GPL version 3.

 Please read the license.txt for the exact license details for Wolf CMS.